 - Loyalty of the employee to your business

 - Bookkeeper can be the point of contact for staff concerns

-For instance, an employee bookkeeper will often have other tasks they are expected to perform, which may have nothing to do with bookkeeping.
+For instance, your employee bookkeeper will often have other tasks they are expected to perform.
+Some of these may have nothing to do with bookkeeping.
 As an example, you may require also administration, reception and sales.

 Above all, be clear about this before you engage a bookkeeper.
 For example, you may realise that you would be better off hiring an administration person as an employee several days per week, and a contract bookkeeper for half a day per week.
 However, if you require someone to attend to accounts on a daily basis, you would definitely employ a bookkeeper.

 You will benefit from engaging an independent bookkeeper.
 For instance:

 - You may reduce overheads by not having fixed commitment to pay PAYG tax, holiday leave, superannuation, Workcover and personal leave.
 A contractor will charge a higher rate to cover their costs in this regard